g-nm/Web-Fundamentals/6.ButtonsandLinks/Links/readme.md

 });
 ```

--  To prevent the user from opening another link in scenarios sucha s content has not been save by the user a beforeunload event can be added to the window object
+-  To prevent the user from opening another link in scenarios such as content has not been save by the user a beforeunload event can be added to the window object